1988 Brisbane Rugby League season

 The 1988 Brisbane Rugby League premiership was the 67th season of Brisbane's semi-professional rugby league football competition.
-Eight teams from across Brisbane competed for the premiership, which culminated in a grand final match between the Valleys-Tweed and Ipswich clubs.
+Eight teams from across Brisbane competed for the premiership, which culminated in a grand final match between the Fortitude Valley-Tweed and Ipswich clubs.

 Season summary

 A new team, the Logan Scorpions, were admitted to the competition, bringing its total to ten teams.
 Teams played each other three times, with 21 rounds of competition played.
-It resulted in a top five of Souths, Easts, Valleys-Tweed and Ipswich.
+It resulted in a top five of Southern Suburbs, Eastern Suburbs, Seagulls-Diehards and Ipswich.